 A student who decides to cease all enrollment at Eureka College must process an Exit Ticket with the Registrar's Office.
-All indicated signatures must be obtained.
+All indicated signatures must be obtained by the student.
 When the form has been completed, the student must return it to the Registrar's Office.
 The process is completed with the Registrar's signature.
+The official withdrawal date is based upon the last day of class attendance.
 Failure to complete these procedures will result in grades of "F" for all courses not completed and may result in the forfeiture of any refund of fees otherwise due.